DaKnOb/OCSP-OCSP-Count-Server-Percentage/README.md

 In addition to that, there is a limitation on non-Mac OS X computers, which allows only a single run of this tool at a time, per folder.
 This has to do with a hack for a temporary file created.
 It will likely be fixed in a future version.

+## Script Configuration

+There are several variables in the `ocsp` bash script.
+You can tweak them in order to change the behavior of the script.
+Here is some explanation on what they do:

+### OPENSSL_LOCATION
+The variable `OPENSSL_LOCATION` is used to determine the location of the `openssl(1)` executable.
+This can be a full path or a relative path, or simply if you have the desired version in your `$PATH` "openssl".
+Please note that the executable *MUST* be called or contain `openssl` in its name or be a wrapper that finally calls a binary named `openssl`.

+### OUTPUT_FILE
+The variable `OUTPUT_FILE` must contain a file in a location in your system where both are Readable and Writeable by the current user.
+The contents of this file will be *deleted* and replaced with new data.
+The data stored in this file is all the SSL/TLS Connection data obtained via OpenSSL.
+This includes OCSP Response Data, Certificates, as well as other information.
+Please note that this file *cannot* be `/dev/null` or a similar file/device since it is then read by the script.
+If you do not want this file stored, you can use `/tmp`.

+### SLEEP_TIME
+The variable `SLEEP_TIME` contains the amount in seconds between the processing of each domain name in the list.
+Domains are processed in parallel but in order to avoid problems with local system resources or the network you can configure the rate at which a parallel processor starts.